desktopsetup/BadDroid/README.md

 (REMINDER THESE ARE NOT PERFECT SCRIPTS MAY NEED TO REDO SOME FOR THEM TO WORK)

-# this is not all the scripts just a short demo and info about some to get an idea, inside the scripts it shows what they do
+# This is not all the scripts just a short demo Of Some

+insde the scripts it shows what they do!
 ㅤ

 If YOU make some custom Scripts from BadDroid id like to know, cause I would love to add more BadDroid scripts based off the Flipper Community!